 Be it any city, town or village, India becomes even more beautiful during the monsoon season.
-Contrary to the popular belief, one does not have avoid travelling during the rainy season in the country or even stay indoor, when it is pouring outdoor.
+Contrary to the popular belief, one does not have to avoid travelling during the rainy season in the country or even stay indoors, when it is pouring outdoors.

 In fact, monsoons are actually a great time to travel within the country and explore some of the great destinations in India.
 This is the time when these places are covered with lush greenery and are exceptionally breathtaking.
-What’s more, most of these places are usually less crowded and inexpensive and one can easily explore them without the hassle of long queues.
+One can easily explore them without the hassle of long queues.

 The rains bring the much needed relief from the scorching sun and hence, one can explore those areas that cannot be visited during the unforgiving summers.
 Monsoon season in India typically starts during late June or early July and lasts till the end of September.